 As a single mother, I soon had the need for some health insurance, so I accepted a position at a large church in Mountain Brook, Alabama, a suburb of Birmingham, where my tasks included doing the church newsletter, website, and other publications.
 During my almost 12 years there, I received some excellent training in the Adobe Creative Suite.

 In 2009, I took a leap of faith and decided to return to full-time freelance graphic design.
-Over the past decade and a half, the Lord has blessed me with a wonderful husband who supported my decision – and me – as I made this transition.
+Over the past 18-plus years, the Lord has blessed me with a wonderful husband who supported my decision – and me – as I made this transition.
 God has never ceased to amaze me with His awesomeness as He has blessed me with many clients.
-I've included a list of some of them to the right.
+I've included a list of some of them on the right.